-The 2014-2015 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
-When you purchase a copy of the 2014-2015 Guide you will also receive the 2014 edition of the Northeast Vegetable and Strawberry Pest Identification Guide.
+The 2018-2019 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
+When you purchase a copy of the 2018-2019 Guide you can also receive the Northeast Vegetable and Strawberry Pest Identification Guide (Guide only, $25.00; Guide plus Pest ID Guide, $30.00).
+The Pest ID Guide may also be purchased separately for $15.00.

 - Cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.